whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 And therefore the well-off are as trapped as anyone else.
 The paychecks may vary but the trap is the same.
 Yes, in a market economy you can choose your job, your boss, and your potential advancement.
 But the one thing you cannot choose is to not participate.
 You, just like me and everyone else, are trapped.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Notice when you hold back out of fear</div>
+<div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear, such as fear of losing friends, angering a spouse, or losing a job.
+To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Recall a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
+What were you afraid of?
+Next time you feel afraid, notice the fear and find the bravery to show up better.</div></div>

 ### Gift Economies Reward and Maintain Generosity**

 Unlike profit economies that reward selfishness, gift economies reward sharing.
 To ensure that everyone is taken care of, gift economies move resources to where they are the most needed or where they will do the most good.